PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 supply LayoutState.
 Matching contains neither a model name nor a fixed spatial size.

+The preceding SiNet SA/PA MirrorPad compatibility island is owned by `passes/sinet_sa_pa_mirrorpad_layout.py`.
+A production audit established that both the legacy and indexed owners match zero candidates across all seven invocations in the current `sinet_320_op.onnx` ordered pipeline.
+The path is retained as a semantically guarded compatibility owner rather than broadened against that artifact.

+The resolver begins at one private NHWC-to-NCHW source adapter.
+Its exact NCHW fan-out is Mean, ReduceMax, and one rank-five source Reshape; the legacy form additionally feeds the terminal Mul.
+Mean and ReduceMax converge at a channel Concat followed by MirrorPad, NCHW-to-NHWC, Conv, and one removable Reshape.
+The second attention input is an external NHWC channel-attention value behind a private NHWC-to-NCHW adapter.
+Their ADD result and the original source are expanded to rank five, concatenated, reshaped to rank four, padded, and passed through NCHW-to-NHWC and Conv before Logistic and Mul.

+The terminal Mul has two explicit contracts.
+The direct form consumes the original NHWC source and an NHWC gate.
+The legacy form consumes the NCHW source and a gate behind one NHWC-to-NCHW adapter.
+The rewrite lifts both to NHWC.
+For the legacy form, Mul receives a deterministic private NHWC output and one inverse adapter is inserted immediately afterward, preserving the old NCHW tensor name, public output, and all downstream consumers.

+The source channel must be concretely one.
+This is the invariant that makes the removed SA Reshape and channel-attention adapter value-preserving; the former raw helper did not state it.
+Non-singleton candidates are now transactional no-ops.
+Spatial dimensions remain arbitrary and dynamic signatures are derived relationally.

+Both reduce axes, both MirrorPad tensors, both rank-five expansion targets, and the final rank-four target retain INT32 or INT64 dtype while being remapped.
+Constant roles are grouped by tensor identity.
+Unrelated consumers receive deterministic clones and incompatible shared roles reject the plan.
+Rank-four metadata follows the proven NHWC contract, while rank-five tensors are explicitly layout-unknown.

+The complete plan is resolved again immediately before apply.
+Source provenance, producer uniqueness, exact fan-out, dependency order, public boundaries, constant clone and legacy-output names, input slots, option changes, metadata targets, and all five direct or six legacy removals are preflighted before mutation.
+One differential `ModelIRGraphIndex`, graph- ordered candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the full-map fixed-point loop.
+The former 683-line lowerer helper is a 17-line compatibility dispatcher and all three production calls supply LayoutState.
+Matching contains neither a model name nor a fixed spatial size.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter